Work With Me

 Common Questions

-What's the difference between coaching and therapy?
+What's the difference between coaching and therapy, consulting, or mentoring?

-Consultants and mentors typically offer advice, expertise, or guidance based on their own experience.
+Consultants and mentors typically offer advice and guidance based on their own experience.
 Coaches don't.
 My job isn't to tell you what to do: it's to ask the questions that help you figure out what you already know.
-That said, I bring relevant experience and frameworks into the room; I just won't use them to make your decisions for you.
+That said, I bring relevant experience and frameworks into the room.
+I just won't use them to make your decisions for you.

 How long does coaching typically last?

 It depends on what you're working on.
 Some people work with me for 3 months, others 12 months+.
 A single ELI Assessment + Debrief can also stand alone if you want to start smaller and see how it feels.
-We'll figure out the right structure together in our first conversation.

 What does a typical coaching session look like?